artilleryio/artillery/README.md

 **minigun** is a simple but powerful load-testing tool designed to help you make your apps more performant, reliable, and scalable.

+Made by [@hveldstra](https://twitter.com/hveldstra) - please @-message me with feedback and suggestions!

 # Quickstart

 ## Install